otherPOM/bulls_and_cows/README.md

 2. Ask for the range of possible characters in the secret code.
 3. Generate a secret code using numbers and characters.
 This time, you should also print the secret code using `*` characters and print which characters were used to generate the secret code.
 4. Function as a fully playable game.

+## Stage 7
+In this stage, your program should:

+1. Handle incorrect input.
+2. Print an error message that contains the word `error`.
+After that, don't ask for the numbers again, just finish the program.